 Minor: Information Systems

-Abstract: Informal Resettlement of Internally Displaced People (IDPs) in Cartagena, Colombia: A Visual Exploration and Oral History.
+Title: Informal Resettlement of Internally Displaced People (IDPs) in Cartagena, Colombia: A Visual Exploration and Oral History.

 Describe your project: My research project is about understanding the nature of IDPs, their resettlement process to urban areas, and their living conditions in their new settlements.
 I used two research methods during my field-work to withdraw evidence to analyze and answer my project questions.

 Who is your mentor for your project?
 Dr. Felipe Filomeno, Political Science.

 How did you find your mentor?
 I took Dr. Filomeno’s POLI 361 – Comparative Political Analysis class and thought he was a good candidate due to his research background.